-The automotive technology course at the William D. Ford Career Technical Center is certified by the Automotive Service Excellence (ASE) in Maintenance and Light Repair.
-Students will receive the required hours of combined classroom and Auto Shop/Lab instructional activities during the delivery of the 12 segments.
+The automotive technology course at the William D. Ford Career Technical Center is certified by Automotive Service Excellence (ASE) in Maintenance and Light Repair.
 Classroom instructional methods will include lecture, demonstrations, discussions, video, and presentations.

-The following competencies will be included but are not limited to in the first and second semesters of the class:
+The following competencies will be included (but are not limited to) in the first and second semesters of the class: